TERMS & CONDITIONS

 Every single instrument we produce is crafted / painted by hand and thusly every single one is unique, the images supplied within this website should be taken as ‘examples of the finished work’ and not an image of the exact instrument you will receive.
 We reserve the right to alter the equipment and / or hardware of any model at any time subject to suppliers and availability.

 Cancellation Policy: As soon as your payment is received and your order has been confirmed, our team get working immediately - ordering in parts, materials and components the same day, to begin the production process for you as soon as possible or to begin quality control, service and set-up procedures for 'in stock' items.
 Cancellations requested within the first 5 working days after your order is confirmed will be subject to a 25% 'cancellation & restocking fee'.
 If for any reason you decide to cancel your order after the 5 working day period outlined, or after you have been notified that the guitar in question has been put into production (whichever is sooner) you will be subject to a 50% cancellation fee effective immediately from that period on.
-Base guitars are 'fundamentally altered' from their original specification (as is equipment being used, especially for relic builds) once put into production, meaning we cannot return them to our suppliers and reclaim monies spent to stock them for your project, as such, please only complete your purchase if you fully intend to proceed.
+Base guitars are 'fundamentally altered' from their original specification (as is equipment being used, especially for relic builds), meaning we cannot return them to our suppliers and reclaim monies spent to stock them for your project, as such, please only complete your purchase if you fully intend to proceed.
 Our cancellation policy covers all purchases made with us, including CUSTOM ORDERS and IN-STOCK purchases alike, any refund issued as part of an agreed cancellation will be made 'minus' the aforementioned cancellation fee percentage.